 The Children’s Cancer Foundation’s Special Named Funds have been established by the families of Lilly, Ruby and Marcus as a way of contributing and making a difference while their child was in treatment, in recognition of the support they received from the Foundation during this time, in celebration of successful treatment or in honour of their child.

-After their cancer experience, families sometimes consider establishing their own charity as a means of helping other families.
-A Special Named Fund allows families to concentrate on fundraising while taking away the administrative burden, leaving the Children's Cancer Foundation to take care of the project distributions, reporting and regulatory requirements for you.
-It also ensures that 100% of the funds raised can be dedicated to a specific project or field of research important to your family, with all overheads covered by the Children's Cancer Foundation.
+After their cancer experience, these families established their own charity as a means of helping other families.
+100% of the funds raised are dedicated to a specific project or field of childhood cancer research, with all overheads covered by the Children’s Cancer Foundation.

 Each Special Named Fund is recognised on our website through a dedicated online fundraising page that details how much money has been raised.